1:1 Mentorship + Placement Support

 1:1 Interview Call Strategy

-From Day 1, you learn the job-hunt playbook — so calls start coming while you’re preparing.
+From Day 1, you learn the job-hunt playbook — so calls can start coming while your deeper prep is still running.

 • LinkedIn clarity: headline, about, proof — so you look credible at a glance